Jump to the content of the page

 2D digital image correlation visualizes deformations and strain over the entire visible specimen surface.
 The non-contact videoXtens extensometer records image series during the test, compares image by image, and calculates the displacement in a pre-defined facet field, where each facet includes a specified number of camera pixels.
 This data is used to create two-dimensional color strain maps, which allow you to analyze the specimen behavior at a glance.

-• Errors in the test arrangement, such as inaccurate specimen alignment quickly become visible.
+Digital image correlation is also used to verify the results from the live strain measurement.
+In addition, errors in the test arrangement, such as inaccurate specimen alignment, quickly become visible.

-• Open-hole tensile (OHT) strength test to ASTM D5766 with determination of the stress concentration near the hole
+• Open-hole tension (OHT) strength test to ASTM D5766 with determination of the stress concentration near the hole

 • FE (finite element) model validation: Comparison of the displacement and strain field through the FE simulation